-Cook the pasta in boiling salted water following the package directions, just until tender and still firm; drain.
+Cook the pasta in boiling salted water following the package directions, just until tender and still firm; drain and set aside.

-Meanwhile, heat the olive oil in a large skillet.
-When the skillet is hot, add the ground beef; break it up into smaller chunks with a spatula or wooden spoon.
+While the pasta is cooking, heat the olive oil in a large skillet.
+When the skillet is hot, add the ground beef making sure to break it up into smaller chunks with a spatula or wooden spoon as it cooks.
 Add the onion to the skillet and continue to cook until the beef is no longer pink.
-Add the garlic and cook for about 1 minute longer; drain well.
+Add the garlic and cook for about 1 minute longer; drain mixture well.